-Many people consider the trip to the capital when they are in Dubai, but do not get it done due to lack of time.
-But it's a shame, because the trip does not take very long.
-It can be kind of done as a half-day trip.
+Many consider the trip to the capital when they travel to Dubai, but do not do it due to lack of time.
+But it's a shame, because the trip doesn't take very long.
+It can easily be done as a half-day trip.

 In Abu Dhabi is the famous mosque, the Sheikh Zayed Mosque, which is the country's largest of its kind and a cultural hub.
 It is free to visit the mosque and it is a very special experience.
 If you are more into adrenaline rush, you can visit Ferrari World - the world's largest indoor amusement park - and also the art museum Louvre has a department here.

 The trip from Dubai to Abu Dhabi takes an hour and a half by car or just over two hours by bus.

 If you are traveling to Dubai, it is also an obvious entrance to neighboring Oman.

 Where to stay: Hotels in Dubai